 Putting your vintage clothing on hangers might seem like a simple one, but how you go about this will extend the lifespan of your best clothes.
 Opt for wooden hangers over metal ones as metal can impact the material with rust stains.

 For even better protection, consider using padded hangers for the ultimate soft touch.
 When hanging tops and t-shirts don’t wedge the hanger in through the neck, start from the bottom and push the hook of the hanger through the top.
 This will avoid stretching the material as you go.

 #3.
 Spot wash when you can

 Clothes don’t always need a full wash in the washing machine and the dirty areas can often be dabbed clean or brushed to remove any debris.
-The less your vintage items go through the wash the better, plus it's better for the environment, it's a win-win.
+The less your vintage fashion goes through the wash, the better.
+Plus, it's better for the environment, so it's a win-win.

 #4.
 Let your clothes air out